 It’s interesting to note that the wait time between Drupal 7 and 8 was longer, about 4-5 years, but the release time between versions 9 and 10 is going to be much shorter.

-The adoption rate for Drupal 9 is faster than any other versions of Drupal and the modules are ready faster than ever before.
-If you are wondering about Drupal 10, this is what Drupal’s Founder Dries Buytaert had to say:
+The adoption rate for Drupal 9 was faster than any other version of Drupal and the modules are ready faster than ever before.
+If you are wondering about Drupal 10, this is what Drupal’s Founder Dries Buytaert

 “The big news here is that the upgrade to Drupal 9 was already easy, but the upgrade to Drupal 10 will be even easier.”

-This is just to say Drupal is only becoming more and more user-friendly with each version update and websites are getting built at a much faster rate too.
+This is just to say Drupal is only becoming more user-friendly with each version update and websites are getting built at a much faster rate.